 Power is a critical aspect when training for sport and becomes an integral component in acts of sprinting, throwing, jumping, punching and changes of direction.
-As a performance coach developing Muscular power can be described as (work/time).
-In simpler terms this can be thought of as finding the absolute maximum velocity in a single action or movement from Take-off, release and impact.
+Developing Muscular power is described as work/time.
+In simpler terms, this is thought of as finding the absolute maximum velocity in a single action or movement from take-off, release and impact.
 Upon closer look and inspection this can consist of a number of training variables geared towards delivering measurable results.

 When training to develop power, three things come to mind: Tools, techniques and tactics.

-- Tools can be viewed as the equipment or environment a coach can utilize to optimize the training stimulus utilized for power development.
-As performance coaches this is usually looked at as our “tool box”.
+- Tools viewed as the equipment or environment a coach can utilize to optimize the training stimulus utilized for power development.
+Also known as our “tool box”.
 The things we use to make exercises and programming more challenging, fun or complex.

-- Tactics can be viewed as planning and programming strategies of power development.
-This is often viewed or termed as periodization.
+- Planning and programming strategies of power development.
+Also known as periodization.
 This has become a central focus in athletic power development as recovery becomes a hot button topic in modern training.
 The management of this aspect can be central to an athlete’s power development, as if we push too hard we can over-train the athlete but with an optimally programmed progression the athlete can see effective and efficient progression to improvement.

 Keeping these things in mind, here are 5 keys you can use to improve your power development programming.